CitadelStronghold/gem/docs/README.md

 >
 > > Note: You will have to sign in to sync
 >
+> > Note: You will have to sign in to your extension accounts once synced
+>
 > > Note: You will have to go to `chrome://flags` and manually disable smooth scrolling
 >
 > > Note: You will have to go to `chrome://flags` and manually enable GPU rendering